edsdk/textareaai-tinymce/README.md

 ## Intro

-This is a **ChatGPT plugin for CKEditor 4**.
+This is a **ChatGPT plugin for TinyMCE**.
 It can help to generate texts with AI and publish it on your website.

 If you have already installed and use [N1ED](https://n1ed.com) plugin, please do not install this one: ChatGPT is included into N1ED.
 Use this Txt42 ChatGPT add-on when you need just a GPT features only.

 ### Main features:

 - Seamless integration with TinyMCE
-- Easy installation as CKEditor plugin
+- Easy installation as TinyMCE plugin
 - All the power of GPT-4 in your TinyMCE
 - Press a toolbar button or Ctrl+Enter everywhere to generate a text!
 With selection or not, it is very smart.